fintopo/jquery.cabinet/README.md

 ## open

-`boolean`
+`boolean` or `number`

 default: `false`

-If true, show the cabinet.
+If true, open the first drawer of cabinet.
+If number, open the specified drawer.

 ## minSize